Writing in the Sciences and Engineering

 Rethinking the Design of Presentation Slides: In this PowerPoint presentation, Michael Alley (Penn State College of Engineering) offers suggestions for improving the impact and comprehension of scientific results presented through PowerPoint slides.

-Presentation Tips: This website, by Garr Reynolds of Kansai Gaidai University’s Department of Marketing, provides tips on professional presentation, including numerous suggestions for content, slide design, and presentation style.
-You can also check out his blog at Presentation Zen.
+Presentation Tips.
+This website, by Garr Reynolds, Professor of Management & Communication Design at Kansai Gaidai University in Osaka, provides tips on professional presentation, including numerous suggestions for content, slide design, and presentation style.
+Reynolds has written multiple books on presentations, and there are additional resources available on his blog Presentation Zen.

 Creating Effective Poster Presentations: This site focuses on how to design scientific posters so that they deliver the greatest impact, with specific recommendations for layout, text, images, color, etc.